semaphoreci/docs/docs/faq/faq.md

               else commands...;
               fi;
 ```
-**Block Style Indicator**: The block style indicates how newlines inside the block should behave.
+**Block Style Indicator**: The block style indicates how new lines inside the block should behave.
-If you want to keep them as newlines, use the literal style, indicated by a pipe <code>|</code>.
+If you want to keep them as new lines, use the literal style, indicated by a pipe <code>|</code>.
 If instead you want them to be replaced by spaces, use the folded style, indicated by a right angle bracket <code>></code>.

-<br>**Block Chomping Indicator**: The chomping indicator controls what should happen with newlines at the end of the string.
+<br>**Block Chomping Indicator**: The chomping indicator controls what should happen with new lines at the end of the string.
-The default, clip, puts a single newline at the end of the string.
+The default, clip, puts a single new line at the end of the string.
-To remove all newlines, strip them by putting a minus sign <code>-</code> after the style indicator.
+To remove all new lines, strip them by putting a minus sign <code>-</code> after the style indicator.
-Both clip and strip ignore how many newlines are actually at the end of the block; to keep them all put a plus sign <code>+</code> after the style indicator.
+Both clip and strip ignore how many new lines are actually at the end of the block; to keep them all put a plus sign <code>+</code> after the style indicator.
 </p>
 </details>